UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 # Virtual Stage Competition Guide

 Welcome to the Virtual Stage of the SMC AICA 2026.
-This guide explains what teams should prepare for virtual-stage evaluation.
+This guide explains what teams should prepare for Virtual Stage competition.

 ---